Judo Games, Drills & Warm ups

 Blake: Really enjoyed it and liked the fast pace.

-Jamies: Really enjoyed it, found it fun, amazing.”
+Jamie: Really enjoyed it, found it fun, amazing.

 Ethan: Loved it, great fun.

-Ramsgate judoka can now look forward to starting on learning judo combinations and earning their Advanced Judo certificates.
+Ramsgate judoka will be learning judo combinations next and earning their Advanced Judo certificates.

 Tai otoshi combinations